MariusLD/Margoulean/README.md

 ## ⚡ What is our project about ?
-Our goal is to create some sort of purple drank, but legally approved 🤫
+Our goal is to create some sort of purple drank but legally approved, the recipe will remain secret 🤫 (English school project)
 ## 🧰 List of tools we will be using during our project :

 * Management & Communication tools